Brendan Iribe: Philanthropy

 In 2014 Iribe announced a $31 million dollar donation to his alma mater, University of Maryland, College Park.

 $30 million was for the Brendan Iribe Center for Computer Science and Engineering, a new building which includes labs for virtual reality, augmented reality, robotics, and artificial intelligence.
 The remaining $1 million was donated to establish a scholarship fund.
-Iribe's mother, Elizabeth Iribe, also gave $3 million to set up two endowed chairs in the school’s computer science department - the Elizabeth Stevinson Iribe Chair and the Paul Chrisman Iribe Chair (named after her brother).
+Iribe's mother, Elizabeth Iribe, also gave $3 million to set up two endowed chairs in the school's computer science department - the Elizabeth Stevinson Iribe Chair and the Paul Chrisman Iribe Chair (named after her brother).

+Racing record

+Complete WeatherTech SportsCar Championship results

+Since departing Oculus in 2018, Iribe has focused his time on racing exotic cars manufactured by companies like McLaren and Ferrari.